How long does a trademark registration last?

 You do not need to hire a trademark attorney but there are tremendous benefits to having a trademark attorney register your trademark.
 For instance, a trademark attorney knows all the details and requirements of trademark law and what the USPTO examining attorneys are looking for in each application.
 A trademark attorney can assess the likelihood of a successful trademark registration and can assist to increase these chances for a successful registration.
 Further, a trademark attorney will be conscious of and on top of the many deadlines that must be met in order for a registration to be successful from start to finish.
 Hiring an attorney will avoid you missing a deadline that will result in your trademark being “abandoned.”
 A trademark attorney quickly and effectively performs a trademark search to determine if there are conflicting trademarks prior to an application.
 This saves a client from wasting money on an application that would likely be rejected if a conflicting trademark appears.
 Finally, a trademark attorney can save you money.
 Often, people fail to properly search for conflicting trademarks, or simply rely on popular online legal websites to apply for trademark registration.
 This frequently results in wasting a lot of money in application fees or in a business having to change the name of the product.
 These are major set backs.
 A trademark attorney will save you from wasting money, time and will evaluate the likelihood of your trademark successfully receiving registration the first time around.

-How long does it take Frame Legal to search and file a trademark?
+How long does it take our trademark attorneys to search and file a trademark?